 On no account should any medication be disposed of in any other way.
 If medications were just taken to the chemist staff could be considered to be in unlawful possession of controlled drugs.
-The police are contacted at the end of each term and will remove unused medication and take it to the local chemist for disposal.
+If any controlled drugs need to be disposed of a letter from the Principal must accompany the disposal log giving consent when it is taken to the chemist by the Medical Needs Manger and also be signed by the chemist.